The Middle School curriculum is designed to offer students a mix of challenge, exploration and opportunity.

 - Grade 8, Ancient Empires: Assyrians, Fertile Crescent; City-States: India, China, Japan and African Empires; and the Legacy of Imperialism

-Grade 6, students take a trimester of Spanish, Latin and Mandarin
+- Grade 5, students take a trimester of Spanish, Latin and Mandarin.

-Grade 7 & 8, students pick one of the three languages studied in Grades 5 & 6
+- Grades 6, 7 & 8, students take one of the three languages offered: Spanish, Latin or Mandarin.

 The Arts foster self-confidence and artistic expression in all students, while developing each student’s unique talents.
 Building on a strong foundation of skills, students learn to think creatively and understand that risk-taking is a natural part of the artistic process.
 Through exposure and experience, students develop a life-long love and respect for the arts.